mchalupa/dg/README.md

 ./llvm-slicer -c crit code.bc
 ./slicer-diff.sh code.bc
 ```

 If the program was compiled with `-g`, you can use `llvm-to-source sliced-bitcode.bc source.c` to see the original lines of the source that stayed in the sliced program.
+Note that this program just dumps the lines of the original code that are present in the sliced bitcode, it does not produce a syntactically valid C program.

 Another script is a wrapper around the `llvm-dg-dump`.
 It uses `xdot` or `evince` or `okular` (or `xdg-open`).
 It takes exactly the same arguments as the `llvm-dg-dump`: